 you need which prevents the purchase of impulse items and overbuying.

 Appropriate portion sizes.
-Portion sizes are appropriately planned for kids in three different
+Portion sizes are appropriately planned for kids in two different

 age categories.
 However, energy needs for kids within these age categories can still vary; so, it's okay to adjust if your child requires slightly less food.